-Adrienne Rooney studies twentieth-century art and visual culture in the United States and Caribbean, with a focus on performance, narrative traditions, and cultural memory.
+Adrienne Rooney studies twentieth-century art and visual culture in the Caribbean and United States, with a focus on performance, narrative traditions, and cultural memory.
 She received her B.A. in art history from Barnard College / Columbia University (2012) and worked as a curatorial assistant at the Whitney Museum of American Art (2012–2015).
 She has conducted research for and programmed at Danspace Project (2012 and 2016) and published writing in Texte zur Kunst.
 Her work has been supported by the Deutsche Akademische Austauschdienst (DAAD, 2015–2016) and the Wagoner Foreign Study Scholarship (2017).

 My work currently analyzes fifteenth-century Northern European painting and illuminated manuscripts, and specifically examines representations of Hell, devils and demons.
 I received my M.A. from American University in Washington, D.C. where I focused on Quattrocento cassoni panels and American women printmakers at the turn of the twentieth-century.